Resourcecode-project/py-resourcecode/README.md

 If you plan to develop new functionalities, you can fork the repository on GitLab to work on the patch.
 Get in touch with the maintainer to refine and prioritize your issue.

+## Licensing

+All contributed code will be licensed under a GPL-3 license with authorship attribution.
+If you did not write the code yourself, it is your responsibility to ensure that the existing license is compatible and included in the contributed files.

 ## Code of conduct

 Please note that `resourcecode` is released with a [Contributor Code of